“a better world for women is a better world for everyone“

 One of the true signs that patriarchy is being broken down in Iceland is not only are the families benefiting from structural change, but so are the teachers of young children.
 From what I have seen, teachers at the leikskola are respected and valued members of the community.
 From my research, lead leikskola teachers can earn between $48,000 and $59,000 with a chance at getting an annual bonus.
 In comparison, the average wage for childcare workers in the United States is around $25,000, which is less after taxes.
 While if you do take into account that, with a 46% income tax rate the wages of Icelandic teachers are a bit closer to the wages of teachers in the United States, the teachers of Iceland still have access to universal healthcare, substantial leave and other benefits that hold great value and increase their standard of living to be better than that of their counterparts in the United States.

 I have enjoyed getting to know the lead teacher of my five-year-old son’s class, Unnar.
 She is wonderful and my son absolutely adores her.
 You can tell that she loves her job and that she’s very effective at it.
 She’s been teaching at the school for 15 years and it’s not uncommon for people to stay at their schools for this long; turnover is not very high, which I’m sure it is a bit higher in the United States.
-Unnar talks about how she still comes across many of the students that have passed through four classroom while she’s out and about, and this reinforces the community that is really strong in each little neighborhood.
+Unnar talks about how she still comes across many of the students that have passed through her classroom while she’s out and about, and this reinforces the community that is really strong in each little neighborhood.

 lead leikskola teachers can earn between $48,000 and $59,000 with a chance at getting an annual bonus.
 In comparison, the average wage for childcare workers in the United States is around $25,000

-When asked about her role in society, Unnar I feels that she has contributed a great deal in raising the next generation of Icelanders and that her role in society is significant.
+When asked about her role in society, Unnar feels that she has contributed a great deal in raising the next generation of Icelanders and that her role in society is significant.
 And I agree.
 I’m so grateful to her and all at the leikskola that my children attend.
 They really have created such a warm and welcoming place for my children to go.

 My poor kids showed up not knowing a lick of Icelandic; here it is mandated that all preschools be taught in Icelandic in order to protect and maintain the language.
 Within six months my children were almost fluent and had truly bonded with their teachers and classmates.
 We just came back from a three-week vacation in the United States and they could not wait to get back to school, to see their teachers and their friends.
 And as a mother I can’t express how happy I am to see that my children are thriving in this lovely school system.